 Travel Mode makes keeping your credentials safe a breeze if you and your loved ones are hitting the road for a trip.
 It allows temporary vault removal in case you come in contact with curious customs agents.

-The Watchtower feature is unique because it summarizes data breaches or vulnerabilities from websites you may frequent.
-Plus, you get this for a fair price of $4.99/mo (billed annually), covering up to five family members.
+The Watchtower feature is unique because it summarizes data breaches and vulnerabilities from websites you may frequently visit.
+Additionally, you receive this for a fair price of $4.99/mo (billed annually), which covers up to five family members.

 What we liked

 We liked how easy it was to install 1Password on our device.
 We tested it on an older machine with Windows 10.
-The Chrome browser extension was a breeze to download and took us immediately to the tutorial for the software.
+The Chrome browser extension was easy to download and immediately took us to the tutorial for the software.
 The user interface was simple to navigate, and you can organize your account by creating separate vaults for your credentials.

 1Password also has third-party audits conducted.
-The last browser audit we found was from June 2022, and it displayed the vulnerabilities that could be associated with the software.
+The last browser audit we conducted was in June 2022, and it identified vulnerabilities associated with the software.
 This wasn’t alarming to us, as we know that even the best password manager apps aren’t perfect, and we respect 1Password for being honest about its vulnerabilities.

 What we didn’t like

 If you need customer support, you may be at a loss with 1Password.
-Although it remains user-friendly, it seems designed for users who can solve their own issues without assistance.
+Although it remains user-friendly, it appears to be designed for users who can resolve their own issues without assistance.
 There’s no phone number listed for support, so you can only use the help center or send an email with your questions.

 Also, the free trial is only for 14 days.
-That seems to be not enough time to fully test the product and we think 30 days would be more sufficient.
-There’s no money-back guarantee, either, which struck us as odd.
+That seems to be not enough time to test the product fully, and we think 30 days would be more sufficient.
+There’s no money-back guarantee, either, which we found odd.

 Dashlane: Best free password manager